-Before having kids everyone is filled with all of these wonderful ideas.
-You already know how you are going to be as parent.
-In the back of your mind you have a plan for exactly what you are and are not going to do with this tiny human and everything will be perfect.
-Everything is just so simple and you aren’t exactly sure why all your friends who are parents are so stressed out.
-It’s all about time management and you got that down.
-Before I had Adelyn I was one of those people.
-Hell, even before Adelyn, with my now step-son I was one of those people.
+Before having kids, everyone is filled with all of these wonderful ideas.
+You already know how you are going to be as a parent.
+In the back of your mind, you have a plan for exactly what you are and are not going to do with this tiny human, and everything will be perfect.
+Everything is so simple, and you aren’t exactly sure why all your friends who are parents are so stressed out.
+It’s all about time management, and you got that down.
+Before I had Adelyn, I was one of those people.
+Hell, even before Adelyn, with my now stepson, I was one of those people.

 I love you (once while cuddling in bed)

 And then there was one word that reminded me that my adorable little girl is a sponge.
-She said
+She said, terrorist.

-Terrorist.
-But in full context she answered with this after we questioned if she was done eating and the wall, floor, table, and myself was covered with her dinner.
-More than once we called her a tiny terror or terrorist because of the path of destruction she leaves in her wake.
+But in full context, she answered with this after we questioned if she was done eating and the wall, floor, table, and myself was covered with her dinner.
+More than once, we’ve called her a tiny terror or terrorist because of the path of destruction she leaves in her wake.

-Not only is she thriving and trying to expand her vocabulary, she is showing how well she is processing words we say to her.
-While at Target, Tyler and I pointed out a Minnie Mouse outfit and I asked her if that was a Minky mouse?
-Adelyn not only shook her head no, she firmly said, “NO.” I then asked her, “Are you the minky mouse?” and she nodded saying, “Yeeees!” with a giant smile.
+Not only is she thriving and trying to expand her vocabulary, but she is also showing how well she is processing words we say to her.
+While at Target, Tyler and I pointed out a Minnie Mouse outfit, and I asked her if that was a Minky mouse?
+Adelyn not only shook her head no, she firmly said, “NO.” I asked her, “Are you the Minky mouse?” and she nodded, saying, “Yeeees!” with a giant smile.

-My little giggle queen had a blast and I was totally surprised when she started to hum to.
-I mean I call it humming but it was more like Adelyn flicking her tongue out and blowing raspberries to the music.
-Trekking all the baby gear around still sucks but it’s getting easier since she can eat regular food now and soon will be off of formula completely.
+My little giggle queen had a blast, and I was totally surprised when she started to hum too.
+I mean, I call it humming, but it was more like Adelyn flicking her tongue out and blowing raspberries to the music.
+Trekking all the baby gear around still sucks, but it’s getting easier since she can eat regular food now and soon will be completely off of formula.
 I still wonder about those who bring newborns, but I can’t judge them anymore.
-I know the memories I have created and I would never change the difficulties of lugging her stuff around for a single one of them.
+I know the memories I have created, and I would never change the difficulties of lugging her stuff around for a single one of them.

 And what makes a happy baby isn’t always what you plan it to be.
-Sometimes when they are little you just have to wing it and slowly learn what works for your baby and your sanity.
-Like nightly cuddles when she wakes up from a nightmare, or when she can’t find her pacifier and you’re too slow to pop it back in.
+Sometimes when they are little, you just have to wing it and slowly learn what works for your baby and your sanity.
+Like nightly cuddles when she wakes up from a nightmare or when she can’t find her pacifier, and you’re too slow to pop it back in.
 As they grow, so do you.
 You can change how things work and adjust with your child.
-All you can hope is that once your child is out of your house and out in the world, he or she isn’t a jerk, a bully, or an ass.
-As parents, we can only do so much without a guidebook and, let’s be honest, if there was a guide book it would be out of date before it ever lands in your hands.
+All you can hope is that once your child is out of your house and out in the world, they aren’t a jerk, a bully, or an ass.
+As parents, we can only do so much without a guidebook, and, let’s be honest, if there was a guide book it would be out of date before it ever lands in your hands.